7. How to make an LPA

 When you have completed an LPA form, you will need to register it with the Office of the Public Guardian (OPG) before it can be used.
 Some people choose to wait to register the form, and there is no set timescale on when it must be registered.
 However, it can be reassuring to get it registered so that you know it is valid.
 If there are mistakes on the form, it can’t be registered.
 If this happens and you only find out later, when you no longer have capacity, you wouldn’t be able to make a new one.
 It takes an average of 9–12 weeks for the form to be registered, so many people find it helpful to register the LPA straight away so it is ready when it is needed.

 There is a fee for registering each LPA, so if you are registering a property and affairs LPA and a health and welfare LPA, you will have to pay twice.
-You may not have to pay the fee if you cannot afford it.
-The OPG can advise you about this.
+The OPG can offer advice about what to do if you are unable to pay the fee.